-8.1.
-As the Council will be required to invest nearly £13 million over 5 years, this scheme will form one of the largest projects that Moray Council will have undertaken.
-It is therefore only appropriate that a suitable risk management strategy will form part of the project analysis.
-One of the largest risks at the start of this scheme is the uncertainty over all the owners being able and willing to transfer title to the lands required for the scheme as failure to control this risk could significantly increase the scheme's cost from abortive costs, delays, contract penalties and loss of planning contributions.
-Uncertainty in such matters could place the schemes initiation or completion at risk.
-To allow the Council to proceed with the scheme without creating such an unacceptable risk to its financial position, the Council requires the certainty that only full and unfettered ownership can provide.
-The Council can ensure ownership either by delaying the scheme until all owners transfer title voluntarily, which will likely result in significant delays or it may rely upon a CPO.
-Indeed the Council can never be certain that acquisition by agreement can ever be achieved given the large number of interests involved, complex title issues in relation to some sites (Bilbohall Housing Site) and probable difference of opinion on compensation rights.
+- 8.1.
+As the Council is required to invest about £10 million over 5 years, this scheme will form the largest road project that Moray Council will have undertaken.
+A suitable risk management strategy will form part of the project analysis.
+One of the largest risks is all the owners being able and willing to transfer title to the lands required in exchange for compensation.
+Uncertainty in such matters could place the schemes at risk.
+To allow the Council to proceed with the scheme without creating such an unacceptable risk, the Council requires the certainty that only full and unfettered ownership can provide.
+The Council can ensure ownership either by delaying the scheme until all owners transfer title voluntarily, which might result in significant delays or it may rely upon a CPO.
+Indeed the Council can never be certain that acquisition by agreement can ever be achieved given the large number of interests involved, complex title issues in relation to some sites (Bilbohall Housing Site) and probable difference of opinion on compensation rights. - 8.2.
+Whilst some 21 owners will be directly affected by the scheme and any related CPO, not all are objecting to the acquisition of their property and there are more than 70 owners on Wittet Drive, West Road and nearby who will have to continue living with the uncertainty and worries associated with the unknown outcomes of the scheme.
+This will not only be a distressing situation for the families involved but will have difficult to assess financial burdens associated with these unknowns should any of them wish to sell their property meantime.
+Assuming the scheme can proceed without the assurance of a CPO, the Council would be required to adjust the construction timetables and budgets to reflect the probable delays and uncertainty.
+The scheme time table will also remain at risk of further delays as explained above.
+Whilst wishing to avoid further pressure on the owners directly affected by the scheme, the certainty given to Moray Council by the promotion of a CPO will allow it to better control this timetable and avoid further unknown delays.
+This would allow the Council to give assurances to the owners in the area that the scheme will be resolved in a much reduced timeframe thereby minimising the impact on the larger group.